-(D)TLS sessions may be initiated by (D)TLS clients on behalf of command generators, notification originators, proxy forwarders or other applications.
+(D)TLS sessions may be initiated by (D)TLS clients on behalf of SNMP appplications that initiate communications, such as command generators, notification originators, proxy forwarders.
 Command generators are frequently operated by a human, but notification originators and proxy forwarders are usually unmanned automated processes.
 The targets to whom notifications and proxied requests should be sent is typically determined and configured by a network administrator.